 Cannabis tax revenue collected through the Social Equity Excise Fee will be invested in economic development and community resources in Impact Zones.
 The CRC will make spending recommendations to the Governor and Legislature.
 They are currently holding hearings on that issue.

 Murphy’s budget noted that the NJCRC was formally launched last year and began operations.
-In less than a year, they increased the number of issued Alternative Treatment Centers license awards in the medicinal cannabis program from 12 to 56.
-It also established the foundation for the adult-use industry with an emphasis on the development of safe products and equitable access to business ownership.
+In less than a year, they increased the number of Alternative Treatment Center medical cannabis licenses from 12 to 56.
+It also established the foundation for the adult-use industry.
+They put an emphasis on the development of safe products and equitable access to business ownership.

-In FY2023, the NJ Cannabis Regulatory Commission (NJCRC) plans to develop permanent, comprehensive adult-use regulations and issue licenses for adult-use cultivation, manufacturer, distributor, wholesaler, retail, and delivery services.
+In FY2023, the NJ Cannabis Regulatory Commission (NJCRC) plans to develop permanent, comprehensive adult-use regulations.
+They will also issue licenses for adult-use cultivation, manufacturer, distributor, wholesaler, retail, and delivery services.
 To advance the Administration’s equity goals, the NJCRC will continue working with State and private partners.

-Murphy’s budget proposal notes that the CRC began accepting adult-use cultivation and manufacturing license applications on December 15, 2021, and will begin accepting adult-use retail applications on March 15, 2022.
+Murphy’s budget proposal notes that the CRC began accepting adult-use cultivation and manufacturing license applications on December 15, 2021.
+They will begin accepting adult-use retail applications on March 15, 2022.
 Since the governor took office, over 100,000 patients have purchased medical cannabis for health needs.

 New Jersey’s budgeting process ends on July 1, when the new fiscal year begins.
-Thus, June is usually a very busy time in the legislature, with many professional and amateur advocates working hard to have their priorities included before the legislature adjourns until the fall.
+Thus, June is usually a very busy time in the legislature.
+Many professional and amateur advocates work hard to have their priorities included before the legislature adjourns until the fall.